karenhsumar/420/capta.md

 contribute to health and social problems, and [one of the behaviors](https://nccd.cdc.gov/youthonline/App/Results.aspx?TT=L&OUT=0&SID=HS&QID=H48&LID=XX&YID=YY&LID2=&YID2=&COL=S&ROW1=N&ROW2=N&HT=QQ&LCT=LL&FS=S1&FR=R1&FG=G1&FA=A1&FI=I1&FP=P1&FSL=S1&FRL=R1&FGL=G1&FAL=A1&FIL=I1&FPL=P1&PV=&TST=False&C1=&C2=&QP=G&DP=1&VA=CI&CS=Y&SYID=1991&EYID=2017&SC=DEFAULT&SO=ASC) it has tracked since 1991 is whether a student is currently using marijuana^[Current use is defined as using one or more times during the 30 days before the survey.].

-(Put an aside here about the Github repo and how they can fork and reproduce this entire article.)

 ```{vgl file=./cannabis_consumption.vgl.json}
 ```